 The same ol’ PB&J feeling tired?
-Reaching too often for the (fat and sugar-filled) chips and yogurt tubes?
+Reaching too often for chips and yogurt tubes?
 It’s probably time to up your game and revamp your kids’ bag lunch choices.
 It’s not easy coming up with snazzy, tasty-yet-healthy portable lunch options day in and day out, year after year, though.

-So here are the best convenient, delicious and easy-to-prepare recipes from our chefs and food bloggers designed to keep things interesting, not to mention fresh and seasonal.
+So here are some convenient, delicious and easy-to-prepare recipes designed to keep things interesting, not to mention fresh and seasonal.
 Relax, now you’ve got something you can cross off your back-to-school to-do list.

-Pizza is a kids’ standby, but loaded with fat and starch.
-Try this healthier version, which also looks fun and appetizing.
-Potato Pizza Skewers are colorful kabobs mixing mozzarella cubes, cherry tomatoes, sliced pepperoni (or swap with ham or leftover roasted chicken chunks) and basil, oregano and salt-coated boiled Creamers.
+Try this healthier version of pizza, which also looks fun and appetizing.
+Potato Pizza Skewers are colorful kebabs mixing mozzarella cubes, cherry tomatoes, sliced pepperoni (or swap with ham or leftover roasted chicken chunks) and basil, oregano and salt-coated boiled Little potatoes.
 These are ideal for lunches because they’re meant to be enjoyed at room temperature, and you can prepare them in advance and store in the fridge.
-Kids will love the spunky presentation.
+Kids will love the funky presentation.

-Store bought bread can be packed with sugar, trans fat and processed white flour.
-Make instead Little Potato Flatbread on the weekend.
+Make some of this Little Potato Flatbread on the weekend.
 Freeze it, then pop it into lunches with a spread your children like, for example, cream cheese or hummus.
 These gluten-free flatbreads also taste great alongside a thermos of soup—ideal for dipping.

 Did you like what you read?